-\subsection{The rules for tree calculus}
+\subsection{The Rules for Tree Calculus}

 A useful way to explain the combinatorics of operations is the following description using graphs, which appeared in \cite[\S 3.4.2]{siegel2019higher}.
-The main advantage of such graphical language is freeing us from the book-keeping of signs and explicit components of compositions, e.g.\ in \eqref{eqn:pkl}, which are governed by graphs.
+The main advantage of this graphical language is that it frees us from keeping track of signs and explicit components of compositions, e.g., in \Cref{eqn:pkl}, which are governed by graphs.